 When you consider that 77% of companies that use marketing automation see an increase in conversions and that marketing automation for small businesses reduces marketing overheads by 12.2%, it becomes a no-brainer.

 If you’re not already automating repetitive manual tasks that take time away from bigger, better things you could be doing, now’s the time to start.

-Use the ideas to get started and find the right business automation software for you and your needs.
+Use these marketing automation ideas to get started and find the right business automation software for you and your needs.